fluttercommunity/get_it/README.md

 This should only be your last resort as you can loose your type safety and lead the concept of a singleton add absurdum.
 This was added following a request at https://github.com/fluttercommunity/get_it/issues/10

 Ok you have been warned.
-All register functions have an optional parameter `instanceName`.
+All register functions have an optional named parameter `instanceName`.
 If you provide a value here your factory/singleton gets registered with that name instead of a type.
 Consequently `get()` has also an optional parameter `instanceName` to access factories/singletons that were registered by name.